cousquer/speedy-vue/uPortal-components-new.md

 #### build.gradle for Windows

-Windows has a quirk that this build.gradle file works around.
+Windows has a quirk that the copyFiles and cleanUp tasks in this build.gradle file works around.
 This will also work on Mac OS and Linux.

 ```
 apply plugin: 'java'